 Portrait of Nat King Cole, New York, N.Y., ca. June 1947 by William P Gottlieb courtesy of the Library of Congress.

 It's true, you can access many COM Library resources at home!
 COM Library’s catalog, and the thousands of eBooks and articles in our databases can all be accessed off campus.
-Just login with your COM ID# and last name.
+Just login with your COM account.
 Get more on Home Access.